fleetdm/fleet/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge.md

 ## How we deployed Nudge

 ### Configuration
 Before deploying Nudge, we had to configure it properly.
-We wanted to ensure we had a configuration in place before deploying Nudge, so the risk of unexpected behavior was as low as possible.
+We wanted to make sure we had a configuration in place before deploying Nudge so the risk of unexpected behavior was as low as possible.
 Imagine deploying it with values that required you to install a new version a week ago, immediately enabling the most aggressive UI!

 There are three main ways of configuring Nudge: